 The history of VR development is quite extensive.
 It can be traced back to the 1950s when Morton Heilig developed the Sensorama.
 This device featured 3D images displayed on a screen and interacted with by viewers.
-As technology improved throughout the 1960s, researchers began further experimenting with enhancing people’s experiences of virtual worlds.
+As technology improved throughout the 1960s, researchers began further experimenting with enhancing people’s experiences.

 One of the first successful attempts at creating a VR experience was Ivan Sutherland’s “Ultimate Display” from 1965, which used a unique method of displaying 3D images on a 2D television screen and reactive sensors to track the user’s movements.
 During this period, other inventors, such as Myron Krueger, began exploring ways of using computer technology to create immersive virtual worlds.